tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 - Make sure that it functions by clicking the "Open App" button
 - Now head to the "Deploy" tab and hook up your **first-web-server-heroku* repository**
 - Don't forget to click the "Enable Automatic Deploys" button and the "Deploy Branch" buttons
+- When you are done, your screen should appear as below

 <hr>